information-sharing-networks/.github/glossary.md

 **Context**

 Events happen in endless different domains and are typically trapped in a system or silo or happen in the physical world.
-There are then many options to capture it digitally, or to represent and transmit to potentially interested Event Consumers.
+There are then many options to capture them digitally, or to represent and transmit them to potentially interested Event Consumers.

 ---
 ### Event Consumer